 This page will discuss how Microsoft implemented encryption in SQL Server, how you can leverage this capability to achieve better security and compliance, and the critical issues involved in getting encryption right with SQL Server.

 |Click here to view this eBook offline|

 Many Microsoft applications and services implement a “Provider” interface.
 This is the term that Microsoft uses to describe a standardized, pluggable architecture for third party software companies to integrate and extend the capabilities of Microsoft solutions.
 With Provider architectures Microsoft enables a method for third parties to register their software to the Microsoft application, and the Microsoft application will then call that software as needed.
 The third party software must obey rules about the data interface and behavior of their applications.
 If done correctly the Provider interface provides powerful extensions to Microsoft applications.

-Starting with SQL Server 2008 the database implements a Provider interface for encryption and key management.
+Starting with SQL Server 2008 Enterprise and SQL Server Standard 2019 the database implements a Provider interface for encryption and key management.
 This is named the “Extensible Key Management” Provider interface, or the “EKM Provider”.
 EKM Provider software performs encryption and key management tasks as an extension to the SQL Server database.
 The EKM Provider architecture opened the door for third party key management vendors to extend encryption to include proper encryption key management.